ChickTechRDU/rpi-wordpress-screen/README.md

 ##### Maria DB

 Maria DB is highly popular, stable, scalable and free SQL compliant database server.
 If you are unfamilar with databases, you can think of them as a complex set of linked spreadsheets.
 They allow you to get answers to questions like "who in my class has a name that starts with an M and was born after 1990 and has brown hair".
 Oh, and sort that by the youngest person first.
 As websites and applications become more complex they need to be able to answer questions like that (all posts by author sorted by newest) quickly so a database is used to store the information.
-The database not only can answer these questions faster than logic in code could if the web server had to crawl through a bunch of files, it also allows creates a useful centralization point.
+The database not only can answer these questions faster than logic in code could if the web server had to crawl through a bunch of files, it also creates a useful centralization point.
 If all of your sites real content is in a database, you only need to backup the database.
 Also, you can add more and more web servers as demand grows and they can all talk to the same database whereas each of them all having the same files at the same time is a much harder problem to sovle.

 Lets explore Maria DB.